peyoot/peyoot.github.io/docs/deyaio/ros2.md

 cd ../..
 ./publish
 ```
 Follow the prompts and select correct items.
 For image type, you still need to choose dey-imag-qt as ros image (dey-image-qtros) is based on qt image.
 when prompt ask if it's a ros project, input "yes".

-You can choose to move out compiled output to release folder and pack it into installer or publish to TFTP/NFS path.
+You can choose to copy compile outputs to release directory and pack it into installer or publish to TFTP/NFS server.